kelp-chip/trove/README.md

 1. fork and clone the repo
 2. Run ```npm install``` script in the terminal
-3. create a .env.local file
+3. create a .env file

 copy and paste the following into it:
 ```
 DB_USER=<Ask Trove Team>
 DB_PASSWORD=<Ask Trove Team>
 ```

 ____________________________________________________________________________________________________________